neu-se/CS4530-Spring-2023/tutorials/week1-getting-started.md

 *Troubleshooting with VSCode*: Did you follow these instructions successfully, but find a "Command not found" error when you try to run `npm` in VSCode?
 Try this: Close VSCode completely.
 Re-open it.
 In your command shell in VSCode, try again.
 We have noticed that if you have VSCode open while installing `nvm`, it is possible that VSCode will not see the new software installation until it's closed and re-opened.
 You can also confirm that VSCode correctly sees the NodeJS installation by running `echo %PATH%` in your windows command shell in VSCode: it should include an entry similar to `C:\Program Files\nodejs`.

+*Working with MacOS M1 Silicon*: If you have macOS on M1 Silicon 2022, you can find instructions [here](https://benscheer.medium.com/how-to-install-nvm-and-node-on-macos-m1-silicon-in-2022-172fba82d92f).

 ## Installation Steps (Linux / Mac)

 1. Run either `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash` or `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`.